ayo-ajayi/sms/README.md

 1. gorilla/websocket for real-time communication (chatroom) between the lecturers and students or we use a custom mailing system.
 2. gonic-gin web engine.
 2*.
 I'm actually also thinking of net/http because of it's flexibility.
 I've encoutered some issues with gin.
+The implication is that we would have to waste time doing some things manually.
+Another option is to use both packages together.
+We just have to take note of our underlying return types.
 3. MongoDB Go driver for database because of the flexibility of the whole app.
 4. golang-jwt/jwt
 5. twinj/uuid